 The Cult of the Seven Sisters of the Cilento National Park is among our most treasured sacred traditions.
 These seven beloved madonnas all have roots reaching back to archaic times, all are evolutions, transformations that took place slowly across centuries.
 They each have still vivid threads connecting them to much earlier beloved Mothers, Goddesses, Divine Feminine personages of great beauty, strength, healing and protective agency.

 During this ten day pilgrimage we will meet, comune with, honor and make our prayers to Great Mother in her ancient personifications as Hera/Juno/Uni, Demeter/Ceres, Cybele, Diana/Artemis, Menrva/Athena and always, Maria.
 The truth is, most of these sites go back to ancient indigenous Italic tribal peoples and their Goddesses, in place long before Indo European and Greek contact.
+These are the Great Mothers venerated by our tribal ancestors, our grandmothers of long ago.

 La Settle Sacro Sorelle di Cilento - During the month of October the weather is sunny, comfortably warm and beautiful, the skies are blue, the harvest is in, fresh fruits and foods of all kinds are in abundance and the tourists have all gone home!